 The category of neuromuscular disease (NMD) covers a wide range of different diagnoses with widely varying levels of disability even in people with the same diagnosis.
 It is difficult, therefore to make specific recommendations that apply generally.
 The following are recommendations that apply to numerous neuromuscular disorders.
-These recommendations are designed primarily for patients who have been diagnosed with a neuromuscular disorder, their carers, general neurologists and non-specialist medical providers.
+These recommendations are designed primarily for patients, carers, general neurologists and non-specialist medical providers.
 They are also intended to inform neuromuscular specialists particularly regarding frequently asked questions and basic service requirements.
 In-depth reference links are provided.

-Note: COVID-19 is a rapidly evolving field.
-The advice in this document is subject to regular revision.
+Note: Covid-19 is a rapidly evolving field.
+The advice in this document is subject to revision every 3 days.
 Please ensure that you are using the most up to date version of the document.